Egon Muller–Scharzhof

 Saar

-For many lovers of German wine, there is simply no other producer that reaches the same exalted peaks, and for them the wines of Egon Müller occupy a rarefied strata at the very pinnacle of their genre.
-In much the same way as Domaine de la Romanée-Conti occupies both a contemporary and historical point of reference in its region, Weingut Egon Müller and its extensive holdings in the famed Scharzhofberg vineyard are both a beacon of modern, uncompromising quality and a cornerstone of tradition that reaches back a millennium and more.
+For many lovers of German wine, there is simply no other producer that reaches the same exalted heights, and for them, the wines of Egon Müller occupy a rarefied stratum at the very pinnacle of their genre.
+Much like Domaine de la Romanée-Conti serves as both a contemporary and historical reference point in its region, Weingut Egon Müller and its extensive holdings in the famed Scharzhofberg vineyard stand as both a beacon of modern, uncompromising quality and a cornerstone of tradition that reaches back a millennium and more.

-The estate is planted to more than ninety-five percent Riesling, with a very impressive lineup of very old vines that produce low yields and wines of haunting beauty.
-The heart and soul of the estate is the more than eight hectares of riesling vines that the family owns in the Scharzhofberg vineyard, located in the Saar valley, which towers over the small town of Wiltingen.
+The estate is planted to more than 95% Riesling, featuring a very impressive lineup of old vines that produce low yields and wines of haunting beauty.
+The heart and soul of the estate are the more than eight hectares of Riesling vines that the family owns in the Scharzhofberg vineyard, located in the Saar valley, which towers over the small town of Wiltingen.
 The entire hill of vines that is the Scharzhofberg now comprises some twenty-eight hectares, with its perfect south-facing exposition rising from an elevation of 190 meters above sea level to 310 meters at its peak.